Autodesk/synthesis/exporters/README.md

 This is the old Inventor addin that was used to exporter fields to Synthesis, this has since been depracated

 ## InventorRobotExporter
-This is the main Inventor exporter that is bundles with Synthesis.
+This is the main Inventor exporter that is bundled with Synthesis.
 It is broken into a few subprojects:
-* InventorRobotExporter is the Inventor addin that interacts directly with the Inventor GUI.
+* InventorRobotExporter is the Inventor addin
-* packages are external libs that the exporter uses to simplify meshes.
-* robot_exporter is the legacy Inventor plugin tha the BxDRobotExpoter uses for backend robot information and some GUI elements.
+* RobotExporterTests is the project with unit tests for the exporter addin

 ## FusionExporter
 This is the new Fusion 360 Exporter